nuxt-modules/device/README.md

 ## Added flags

-you can use these flags to detect the device type.
+You can use these flags to detect the device type.

 ```js
 context.isDesktop